OpenResearchInstitute/adi_adrv9371_zc706/tools/ts2bbframes/README.md

 According to 5.1.4 of the DVB-S2 spec, the Sync byte is to be moved into the BBHEADER SYNC field and replaced inline by the CRC-8 computed over the 187 other bytes of the previous UP.

+## Packing TS Packets into BBFRAMEs

 The payload length of a BBFRAME is not an integer multiple of the length of a UP.
 There are two ways of packing UPs into BBFRAMEs.
 Per 5.1.5 of